kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 Here, the pod is not stuck, however it transitions to `Running` and fails soon after, making the interim transition to `Running` unnecessary.
-Also, there is a race condition, in some situations the running pod may complete with the `Succeeded` status before its containers are killed and in transitions in the `Failed` phase.
+Also, there is a race condition, if the container succeeds before the graceful period for pod termination (if not for the `sleep 60` in the example above) the running pod may complete with the `Succeeded` status before its containers are killed (and it transitions in the `Failed` phase).
 This is already problematic for the Job controller, which might count the pod as failed, despite the pod eventually succeeding.
 With the proposed change, in the scenario, the pod transitions directly from the `Pending` phase to `Failed`.